 GRADE POINT AVERAGE (GPA): A system of recording achievement based on a numerical average of the grades attained in each course.
 An "A" is worth 4 points, "B": 3 points, "C": 2 points, "D": 1 point, and "F": 0 points.
 A GPA is the number of units a course is worth multiplied by the number of points for the letter grade received for the course, then summarized for all courses included in a program and divided by the total number of units in the program.
 The result is the grade point average for the program.

 GRADUATION REQUIREMENTS: Graduation requirements are prescribed by the University for completion of a given program of study.
 Requirements include a minimum number of credit hours, required GPA, prerequisites and elective courses within the specified major and minor areas of study.
 All requirements must be successfully met in order to obtain a specific degree or certificate.

-LEAVE OF ABSENCE: An absence from classes for a specified period of time, which must be requested in writing, and submitted to the Dean's Office for his written approval.
+LEAVE OF ABSENCE: An absence from classes for a reason for a specified period of time, which must be requested in writing, and submitted to the Admissions and Records Office for the Director's written approval.

 MAJOR: An area of study in which a degree is awarded.
 Business Administration and Diagnostic Imaging represent current major fields at Lincoln University.

-PROBATION: An academic standing which is based upon a student's low grade point average (below 2.0 ("C") for undergraduate students; and under certain values described in the satisfactory academic progress (SAP) chart on the University academic catalog for graduate students).
+PROBATION: An academic standing which is based upon a student's low grade point average: under 2.0 ("C") for undergraduate students; and under certain values described in the satisfactory academic progress (SAP) chart on the University academic catalog for graduate students.